digital-skills-for-researchers/coursebook/modules/programming/assessment.md

 - b.
 Create simple functions
 - c.
 Use loops and conditional statements to control program flow
 - d.
 Load, process and save data
+- e.
+Structure and comment code so that it's purpose is clear and it is re usable by others.